-1. Introduction
+1. INTRODUCTION

-This document is intended for participants and organisations involved in the European Solidarity Corps.
-It provides information to participants and organisations about what to expect before, during and after the activities.
-The document also supports the efforts of organisations, agencies and the European Commission in the area of risk prevention for European Solidarity Corps participants.
+This document is intended for the participants involved in the European Solidarity Corps.
+It provides information about what to expect before, during and after the volunteering activity.

 Each participant carries with them ideas, expectations, needs and habits that deserve to find a respectful and trustful hosting environment, receptive of individual specificities.
 At the same time, participating organisations often devote a great deal of time, energy and resources to set up a European Solidarity Corps project; they can therefore expect that the participant shows a similar level of respect for and trust in their commitment to carry out activities in their local community.